Experience RECOVER CPR through Immersive Simulation

 Our local airport is the Ithaca Tompkins Regional Airport, located four miles from the Cornell campus, which has flights scheduled through American, Delta, and United.
 If you cannot arrange a flight into Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue and Newark on United).
 Because the airport in Ithaca is a small regional airport, you may want to consider the Syracuse airport, which offers more flights and is less affected by winter weather issues.
 Ithaca is 60 miles/100 km (90-minute drive) from Syracuse.
 Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084).
 Several scheduled trips are offered each day and you must call to make a reservation at least 24 hours, and up to 30 days, in advance.
 You may also arrange transportation to Ithaca through an area taxi service, Lyft, or Uber, or by driving a rental car.

-Best Western University Inn offers rooms for $179/night plus tax, including breakfast, runs free shuttles to the workshop location and the airport.
+Best Western University Inn offers rooms including breakfast, runs free shuttles to the workshop location and the airport.
+Please use the link for rooms in a block set aside for the Deep Dive.

 There are other options for lodging the area through other hotels and avenues such as Airbnb.